 - Has the condo had any difficulty filling board positions?
 This is a good indication of whether owners are actively involved and engaged in the operation and management of the condominium.

 - Have there been any complaints or issues about the property manager?
-If so, how have these been dealt with?
+If so, how have the board dealt with them?

-- Have any issues or complaints been raised about tenants who are renting units?
-If so, how have these been dealt with?
+- Have there been any issues or complaints about tenants who are renting units?
+If so, how have the board dealt with them?

 The meeting minutes will give you a good idea of how the condominium is operated and managed.
-It is important to consider how the condominium board deals with problems that arise – whether they are maintenance-related, interpersonal, or financial.
+It is important to consider how the condominium board deals with problems that arise – whether they are maintenance, interpersonal, or financial problems.

 For a complete overview of what you need to know about condo finances before you buy, download our free publication: Before You Buy: Understanding Condo Finances.